VAFA101 2-D Design Fundamentals

 - Students' finished work is assessed in its totality on overall aesthetic quality and progress.

-Reference, Resource, or Learning Materials to be used by Students:Students will access learning and resource materials through the Internet, as well as through printed sources, including magazines, periodical references, and a required text.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Students will access learning and resource materials through the Internet, as well as through printed sources, including magazines, periodical references, and a required text.
+See course syllabus.